All I Wanted (Paramore song): Background

 According to Paramore's frontwoman Hayley Williams, the song was not inspired by any actual events.
 In an interview with Alternative Press, Williams said the following about the writing of the song: "I wish there was an actual story for this song.
 The whole time we were writing and rehearsing at home, I was in this state where I wouldn't come out or go out unless it was to write with the guys.
 I spent so much time alone in my apartment that I think it started to mess with me and just make me really sad.
 One day, I went to practice and [Taylor York] was playing this song.
 It was another one of his.
 It hit me and I just started writing whatever came to mind.
 'All I Wanted' almost didn't make the record.
 I can't remember why we didn't think it would work.
 We would've been pissed right now if it wasn't there."

 Additionally, in a handwritten journal included with specific releases of Brand New Eyes, Williams also detailed that she wrote the song out of boredom while Chad Gilbert of New Found Glory, whom she was dating at the time, was on tour, going on to say that she was proud that the lyrics were obscure while still remaining personal to her.
 It was also revealed in the included lyric sheet that the song was originally entitled "All I Wanted Was You".

 Composition

 "All I Wanted" is a pop-punk power ballad.
 In contrast to other songs by the band, "All I Wanted" serves as a showcase of Williams' vocals, with her singing several high notes.
-Meanwhile, the song's instrumentation is more sparse, with it starting with an acoustic guitar before evolving throughout its runtime; Uproxx described the song as a "acoustic ditty that morphs into a raging wail-fest".
+Meanwhile, the song's instrumentation is more sparse, with it starting with an acoustic guitar before evolving throughout its runtime; Uproxx described the song as an "acoustic ditty that morphs into a raging wail-fest".